millenniumdisk/platinum-compass/html/README.md

 </html>
 ```

+create a new file in vs code -> save it with a .html file extension -> write ! -> press tab -> boilerplate code is generated

 relative address - a website address that is short since it is in the same domain
 absolute address - a complete website address which usually points to an external site
 relative path - a short file address where the file exists in the same or nearby location